econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

   <img src="assets/wp12.png">
 </p>

-Because all the outputs are the same size and have the same liklihood of belonging to any given input, there is no distinguishing characteristic about them.
+Because all the outputs are the same size and have the same likelihood of belonging to any given input, there is no distinguishing characteristic about them.
 This is anonymity, the quality or state of being indistinguishable from a crowd.
 Once this anonymity is achieved, you want to ensure you preserve it so that you can continue spending bitcoin on a public blockchain without revealing details that would reveal prior on-chain transaction history that exposes further details about you as an entity.
 To learn more about anonymity sets in relation to Whirlpool CoinJoins, read [this article](https://medium.com/samourai-wallet/diving-head-first-into-whirlpool-anonymity-sets-4156a54b0bc7).

 ## BIP47 & PayNyms
 [BIP47](https://github.com/bitcoin/bips/blob/master/bip-0047.mediawiki) enables reusable payment codes that can be displayed like a static Bitcoin address on a website or a shop window for example.
 The advantage with the payment code is that external observers cannot see any transaction history or balances from the payment code like they can with a Bitcoin address.